almossawi/badarguments/extras/content/posts/main/index.md

 Did they or didn't they?
 It would have been easy to confirm that before running the story.

+**Shifting responsibility.** "Carbon footprint" is a term popularized by British Petroleum, and one they successfully managed to make stick with catchy PR blurbs like "It’s time to go on a low-carbon diet."
+The term's aim, undoubtedly, was to insinuate to ordinary people that _their_ everyday activities were major contributors to global warming, rather than the actions of fossil fuel companies.
+An ingenius shifting of blame.

+<p style='text-align:center;font-style:italic;margin-bottom:10px'>Who said that water<br />
+Is a precious commodity<br />
+Then dropped a big old black oil slick<br />
+In the deep blue sea?</p>
+<p style='text-align:center'>—Prince (Dear Mr. Man)</p>

-**Shifting responsibility.** The qualifying phrase “people experiencing” followed by some misfortune or quality moves the agency away from the person in question to an external factor.
+Elsewhere, the qualifying phrase “people experiencing” followed by some misfortune or quality has a similar effect.
+It moves the agency away from the person in question to an external factor.
 It's meant to humanize, though in cases where the movement of that agency is debatable, it ends up passing the buck.

 A property criminal is given a punishment commensurate with his or her crime.
 A “person experiencing criminal urges” can't really be dealt with in the same way.
 Instead, society is made to feel a degree of compassion toward the person, city budgets may get misallocated, and public funds may go to waste as they solve an incidental problem rather than a fundamental one.